CompGenomeLab/atmm/README.md

 for file in INPUT_FOLDER_PATH; do ./bin/sift4g -q $file -d DATABASE_PATH --outfmt light --out OUTPUT_FOLDER_PATH; done

 ```
+The code was executed with these parameters:

+gap opening penalty: 10

+gap extention penalty: 1

+similarity matrix: BLOSUM_62

+evalue threshold: 0.0001

+alignment algorithm: Smith-Waterman local alignment

+median-threshold: 2.75

+kmer-length: 5 (length of kmers used for database search)

 Since prediction files are separately for protein's fasta folder, each of them merged into a tsv file with ./Data-Parse/Sift4G_Data_Merge.py